Anastasia Christofakis

 swipe to see more

-Thanks to a generous grant from the Presser Foundation in 2014, Anastasia and traveled to Armenia where she explored music of the Armenian genocide and studied the duduk with Gevorg Dabaghyan at Yerevan State Conservatory.
-The findings from her project - 2,000 years of history, 100 years of survival: Armenia, the story of a people through their music - has been presented at universities across the United States as well as the International Clarinet Association’s Annual Conference in Knoxville, Tennessee, and published in The Clarinet.
+Thanks to a grant from the Presser Foundation, Anastasia traveled to Armenia where she explored their folk music and studied the duduk with Gevorg Dabaghyan at Yerevan State Conservatory.
+The findings from her project have been presented at universities across the United States as well as the International Clarinet Association’s Annual Conference and published in The Clarinet.

 Honors & Awards